Frequently Asked Questions (FAQ)

 5. Can you tell me how to care for my orchid?
 Do you have care sheet?

-Re-visit the orchid's page on our website for basic care guideline such as light, temperature, water etc requirements for each individual orchid, so we can keep printing to a minimum.
 As we live in different regions of Canada, the culture, choices of media, direction of windows etc may differ.
 We cannot give you a definitive answer as we are not physically in your grow space.
 Use this information as a starting guide and the culture should be adapted to suit your environment

 There are also many online resources to learn from.
 Join our facebook community group and feel free to post any growing and culture questions there!
 Many are willing to share their secret to success in different environment and various growing methodologies .